-Their ability to hang upside down and contort their bodies in seemingly hundreds of forms, makes the battle between the bird watcher and these furry little critters much like the Roadrunner and Wiley Coyote.
+Their ability to hang upside down and contort their bodies in seemingly hundreds of forms makes the battle much like the Roadrunner and Wiley Coyote.

 While many people enjoy watching them and their antics, this article is for those who want to know how to keep them off their bird feeders.

-This type of seed tends to be more expensive and attracts the greatest variety of birds, we want to limit the seed to just the birds.
+This type of seed can be more expensive and attracts the greatest variety of birds.
+We want to limit the seed to just the birds.

-(2) Should they reach them, keeping them from damaging the feeder by chewing it apart.
+1) Keeping them from reaching our sunflower feeders, and (2) Should they reach them, keeping them from damaging the feeder by chewing it apart.

 (1) Begin by surveying the site where you want to place your feeder.
 Bird feeders should be 8 feet away from any tree trunk, limb, or rooftop.

-Place feeders at least 5-6 feet above ground.
+Place feeders at least 5-6 feet above the ground.

-On pole mounted feeders, baffles need to be at least 4 feet up on the pole.
+On pole-mounted feeders, baffles need to be at least 4 feet up on the pole.
 Five feet above ground is even better.

 Place the treated fence post 2 feet in the ground and slide the pipe over the post.
-Attach feeder to the 4 x 4 post.
+Attach the feeder to the 4 x 4 post.